-8. Over the medium term, we are working to strengthen the monetary policy transmission mechanism and gradually move toward an inflation targeting framework.
-To this end, we are further strengthening the SBP's analytical capabilities in support of a flexible inflation targeting framework continuing implementation of the new interest rate corridor, improving transparency, and disseminating information about inflation expectations and forecast.
+8. Over the medium term, we are working towards implementing an inflation targeting framework.
+To this end, we are further strengthening the SBP's analytical capabilities in support of a flexible inflation targeting framework, continuing to strengthen the interest rate corridor, improving transparency, and disseminating information about inflation expectations and forecast.